USP 510 Selected Topics

 USP 512 Environmental Planning Methods (3) - Examination of the patterns and processes in human-dominated landscapes, and the tools for understanding human behavior and decision making.
 By applying several environmental planning tool to managing landscapes, this course aims to provide students with skills to ttranslate data into information.
 Topics covered include, land conservation, impact of land use on watersheds, sustainability and environmental modeling and simulation.
 Focus is on the application of tools to addressing pressing problems of regional significance.
 Expected preperation: USP 531 or Geog 488/588.
+Syllabus.

 USP 414/514 Transportation Seminar (1) - This weekly seminar features a different speaker each week covering various topics in transportation research and practice.
 The topics cover all modes of transportation, with a focus on current practice.
 Course is cross-listed with CE.
 This course may be taken for credit up to three times.

 USP 451 Community Economic Development (3) - Course sets community economic development within the context of traditional state and local economic development policy and compares their underlying theoretical perspectives.
 It examines the impact of recent economic, social and demographic transformations on local labor markets and surveys the labor-market problem solving activities of local governments and community-based organizations.
 Business and commercial development strategies are also explored.
 Syllabus.